lolox56/Scraping-examples-/README.md

-# Scraping-examples-
+# Web Scraping and Web Crawling

 These scripts are examples of scraping activities I've worked on.

-They are examples from Practical Web Scraping for Data Science book by Seppe vanden Broucke and Bart Baesens.
+Some are examples from Practical Web Scraping for Data Science book by Seppe vanden Broucke and Bart Baesens.

-I worked on them and added in some comments and minor changes.
+Few comments and minor changes added.